 Georgia’s four southern regions that border Turkey are facing the Turkish expansion more often than the rest of the country.
 Ankara uses soft power, goes undercover, and does not count on an instant return of invested funds.
 Turkey focuses on the religious, economic, and educational components of its influence.

 In addition, in the two southeastern regions where the Azerbaijani community lives, Turkey is actively using the assistance of fraternal Azerbaijan.
 Remarkably, the entire network of pro-Turkish public organizations and humanitarian projects operates under the auspices of the Turkish Cooperation and Coordination Agency – TİKA.
-This structure often acts as cover for Turkey’s national intelligence organization.
+This structure often acts as a cover for Turkey’s national intelligence organization.

 Pro-Turkish Organizations in Georgia